 /hotpatch (Create Hotpatchable Image)

-When /hotpatch is used in a compilation, the compiler ensures that first instruction of each function is at least two bytes, which is required for hot patching.
+When /hotpatch is used in a compilation, the compiler ensures that first instruction of each function is two bytes, which is required for hot patching.

 To set this compiler option in the Visual Studio development environment

 Open the project's Property Pages dialog box.
 For details, see How to: Open Project Property Pages.

 Click the C/C++ folder.

 Type the compiler option in the Additional Options box.

 For more information about update management, see "Security Guidance for Update Management" at http://www.microsoft.com/technet/security/guidance/PatchManagement.mspx.